frj1001/Bankingapp/README.md

 # Bankingapp
-A simple banking app in Python
+This is a simple Banking app in python that deposits and withdraws amount and also logs the transactions in a text file with relevant time and date stamp